paytunia/api-documentation/README.md

 The merchant platform can then :
 * display the payment Bitcoin address on his own web interface,
-* include the Bitcoin-Central web interface url in an iframe in order to display a payment pop-up as an overlay,
+* include the Paymium web interface url in an iframe in order to display a payment pop-up as an overlay,
 * redirect the buyer to the payement's URL (see below), in this case the payment is displayed on a separate screen

-To display the payment request to the user, the `https://bitcoin-central.net/invoice/{UUID}` can be used, this is used by the e-commerce framework plugins.
+To display the payment request to the user, the `https://paymium.com/invoice/{UUID}` can be used, this is used by the e-commerce framework plugins.

 Once the payment request is displayed, the customer has 15 minutes to send the appropriate amount.

-Bitcoin-Central notifies the merchant of the completion of his payment via the associated callback (for which an URL may be provided when creating the payment request), once one Bitcoin confirmation for the payment is received the funds are credited to the merchant's account, a callback notification is then made.
+Paymium notifies the merchant of the completion of his payment via the associated callback (for which an URL may be provided when creating the payment request), once one Bitcoin confirmation for the payment is received the funds are credited to the merchant's account, a callback notification is then made.

 ##### Endpoint